 Sink exclusion filters don't apply to user-defined log-based metrics.
 Even if you exclude logs from being ingested by Cloud Logging API and the logs aren't stored in any Logging buckets, you could see those logs counted in these metrics.

-Log-based metrics apply at the Cloud project level.
+System-defined log-based metrics apply at the Cloud project level.
 These metrics are calculated by the Log Router and apply to logs only in the Cloud project in which they're received.

 For more information, see Log-based metrics overview.